-The 2017 Geneva Forum and preparation of this compilation was made possible with the support of the Republic and Canton of Geneva, Switzerland.
+The annual Geneva Forum and preparation and revision of this compilation is made possible with the support of the Republic and Canton of Geneva, Switzerland.

 For details of ratifications for most UN treaties, see https://treaties.un.org/Pages/ParticipationStatus.aspx.